Dingbat

 In typography, a dingbat (sometimes more formally known as a printer's ornament or printer's character) is an ornament, specifically, a glyph used in typesetting, often employed to create box frames (similar to box-drawing characters), or as a dinkus (section divider).
 Some of the dingbat symbols have been used as signature marks or used in bookbinding to order sections.

-In the computer industry, a dingbat font was a computer font that has symbols and shapes that reused the code points designated for alphabetical or numeric characters.
+In the computer industry, a dingbat font or pi font is a computer font that has symbols and shapes located at the code points normally designated for alphabetical or numeric characters.
 This practice was necessitated by the limited number of code points available in 20th century operating systems.
-Most modern fonts are based on Unicode, which has unique code points for dingbat glyphs.
+Modern computer fonts containing dingbats are based on Unicode encoding, which has unique code points for dingbats.

 Examples

 Examples of characters included in Unicode (ITC Zapf Dingbats series 100 and others):

 Dingbats Unicode block

 Unicode provides code points for many commonly used dingbats, as listed below.
 Prior to widespread adoption of Unicode in the early 2010s, "dingbat fonts" were created that allocated dingbat glyphs to codepoints in code positions otherwise allocated to "normal" character sets.

-The Dingbats block (U+2700–U+27BF) (under the original block name "Zapf Dingbats") was added to the Unicode Standard in October 1991, with the release of version 1.0.
+The Dingbats block (U+2700–U+27BF) (under the original block name "Zapf Dingbats", so named for type designer Hermann Zapf) was added to the Unicode Standard in October 1991, with the release of version 1.0.

 This code block contains decorative character variants, and other marks of emphasis and non-textual symbolism.
 Most of its characters were taken from Zapf Dingbats.
 The block name was changed from "Zapf Dingbats" to "Dingbats" in June 1993, with the release of 1.1.